Are you thinking about doing a Masters but aren’t sure if it is worth it?

 Why are you doing it?

 Firstly you should consider why you want to do a Masters?
 Are you doing it because you love the subject, because you need it for a particular job, because you believe it will help your career prospects or simply because you don’t know what else to do?
+If you don’t know what you are expecting to get out it, it is difficult to decide if it is worth doing a Masters.

-Maybe it is worth writing a list of the things you would like to achieve from it and consider whether there are other ways you can achieve them and this might help you decide whether studying for a Masters is the best route.
+Start by writing a list of the things you would like to achieve from it and consider whether there are other ways you can achieve them and this might help you decide whether studying for a Masters is the best route.

 How long does it take?